-- CFEngine's sytem variables (\${sys.},...) and classes (linux,'') - data defined during execution (outcome classes of generic methods, ...) - classes based on condition_generic methods - data defined in ncf using variable generic methods, which allow for example to load data from local json or yaml files.
+- CFEngine's sytem variables (\${sys.\},...) and classes (linux, '') - ullet data defined during execution (outcome classes of generic methods, ...) - classes based on condition\generic methods - data defined in ncf using variable\\ generic methods, which allow for example to load data from local json or yaml files.

-14.7.3.41 Template types
+14.7.4.40 Template types

-ncf currently supports two templating languages:
+ncf currently supports three templating languages:

-- mustache templates, which are documented in file_from_template_mustache - CFEngine templates, which are a legacy implementation that is here for compatibility, and should not be used for new templates.
+- mustache templates, which are documented in file\from\template\mustache - jinja2 templates, which are documented in file\from\template\jinja2 - CFEngine templates, which are a legacy implementation that is here for compatibility, and should not be used for new templates.